• Skip to primary navigation

 • Place squash cubes, chicken broth, cilantro stems, Serrano pepper, salt, & cumin in your Instant Pot or pressure cooker.

 • Set your pressure cooker or Instant Pot to high pressure for 20 minutes.
-When it is done use the manual release to release the pressure
+When it is done use the manual release to immediately release the pressure

 • Pour the cooked ingredients into a high powered blender and puree until smooth.
 Although I did not test this out, I think an immersion blender would work too.